Seifert69/DikuMUD3/README.md

 # DikuMUD3
-DikuMUD III using HTML and websockets.
+DikuMUD III using HTML, websockets and live Discord integrated.

 D-Day June 21, 2020

-Get in touch if you'd like to contribute.
-Check out the issues on Git.
-There are a few broader issues at the bottom of this file.
-Everything from non-programming to HTML to C(++).
-Drop a mail to seifert at dikumud.com.
-Look at the end of this file for a few items.
+Look at the end of this file if you want to contribute.

-Join us on Discord:
+Join us on Discord (live integrated):

 https://discord.gg/vmha2rGRA2